Jamestown Glasshouse: History

 The original glasshouse was built soon after the first glassblowers, the Germans and the Poles, arrived in Jamestown in 1608.
 A series of small furnaces were built in the area near the current exhibit.
 A small crew of glassblowers and laborers not only chopped down hardwood trees for fueling the furnace (sometimes requiring up to two weeks to achieve the 2,300 degrees needed to melt the basic ingredients), they also collected the ingredients, ash, sand, crushed oyster shells, and burned seaweed.
 Since so much time was required for preparation, it is estimated that actual glassblowing probably only occurred for five or six days a month.

 These early glassblowers were successful in that they were able to send a sample of their glassware home to England.
-However, their operations did not likely survive the "Starving Time", when the colonist population dropped from around 500 to 60.
+However, their operations did not likely survive the winter of 1609, when the colonist population dropped from around 500 to 60.
 A second attempt was made around 1621, when four Italian glassblowers and two assistants attempted to revive operations.
 However, this attempt was not productive, due to a combination of factors, including bad weather, the Indian massacre of 1622, illness, and emigration.
 It is believed that the furnace was abandoned in 1624.